Dave McNally: World Series victor, struggles, comeback (1966–68)

 McNally held the Yankees to two runs over 7 1/3 innings on April 16, 1966, in a 7–2 victory over the Yankees.
 On July 21, he was one out away from a complete game against the Detroit Tigers, but with the Orioles leading 6–2, Davey Johnson made an error, allowing a third run to score.
 When Don Wert followed with a run-scoring double, manager Hank Bauer replaced McNally with Eddie Fisher.
 McNally was credited with allowing four runs (two earned), but he still got the win as the Orioles held on and won 6–4.
 McNally had a 10–3 record through the end of July, but had an equal number of wins and losses (three) in the final two months of the season.
 One of those three wins was a shutout of the Senators on August 6, in a 4–0 victory.
-Mark Armour of the Society for American Baseball Research called him "the team’s most consistent starter" for 1966.
+Mark Armour of the Society for American Baseball Research called him "the team's most consistent starter" for 1966.
 In 34 games (33 starts), he had a 13–6 record, a 3.17 ERA, 158 strikeouts, 64 walks, and 212 hits allowed in 213 innings.
 As a hitter, he kept his average close to .250 by midseason (uncharacteristically high for a pitcher) and finished the year hitting .195.
-When asked about his hitting midseason, he said, "I don’t have to explain my hitting.
+When asked about his hitting midseason, he said, "I don't have to explain my hitting.
 I mean, did Ted Williams have to explain?"

 The Orioles won the AL pennant in 1966, earning them a meeting with the defending-champion Los Angeles Dodgers in the 1966 World Series.
 In the fourth game, McNally and Don Drysdale matched four-hitters; one of Baltimore's hits was Frank Robinson's fourth-inning home run for a 1–0 Oriole victory.
 "I had a lot of things going for me that day," McNally later said.
 "The movement on my fastball was sufficient, and I had a pretty good curveball and changeup."
 His shutout capped a World Series in which Baltimore pitchers set a Fall Classic record by pitching 33 1/3 consecutive shutout innings, beginning with Moe Drabowsky's 6 2/3 scoreless innings in relief of McNally (Drabowsky entered the game in the third inning and issued a bases-loaded walk that scored Lou Johnson—the Dodgers' second and last run of this Series) in Game One, followed by shutouts from Jim Palmer and Wally Bunker.
 The trio of McNally, Bunker, and Palmer had pitched one shutout total during the regular season—that by McNally on August 6 against the Senators.
-It was the Orioles' first World Series championship since coming to Baltimore in 1954, and a picture of third baseman Brooks Robinson leaping into the air as he ran to the pitcher's mound to congratulate McNally after the game remains one of the most iconic Oriole photos.
+It was the Orioles' first ever World Series championship, and a picture of third baseman Brooks Robinson leaping into the air as he ran to the pitcher's mound to congratulate McNally after the game remains one of the most iconic Oriole photos.